IBM/omxware-getting-started/Virulence-Analysis/methodology/README.md

     * Total number of proteins in VFDB: **28,583**
     * Total number of VFDB proteins in FGP: **22,853**
     * Total number of VFDB proteins in FGP with IPR: **21,125**

+## Environment

+We used a 56 core virtual machine using Intel(R) Xeon(R) Platinum 8260 CPU @ 2.40GHz, ~250GB RAM, and 2TB SAN drive for storage

 ## Python